The latest Asus Chromebook is designed for cloud gaming

-(Pocket-lint) - Asus has revealed its Chromebook lineup for 2023 at CES.
+Asus has revealed its Chromebook lineup for 2023 at CES.
 As usual, there's a boatload of models, each getting a generational refresh, but one stands out in particular.

 The Asus Chromebook Vibe CX34 Flip is a completely new model, and it's designed specifically for cloud gaming.